unahouExosite/docs/portals/README.md

 ### Client Models

 Client models represent a class of devices.
 All devices of the same client model have the same behaviour attributes and pricing.
-Only the domain administrator can use the client model APIs.
+Only domain administrators can use the client model APIs.
-**Note: Image data can currently not be modified using this API**
+**Note: Image data cannot be modified using this API currently**

 #### Get client model

 `GET /api/portals/v1/client-models/{vendor}/{name}`

-Get information about a client model.
+Get a client model's information.

 ##### Permissions